phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 4. Is there an app to check if my Android mobile device supports BLE?

   [BLE Checker](https://play.google.com/store/apps/details?id=com.magicalboy.btd).
-We have tested it in a couple of Android mobile devices and sems to work fine.
+We have tested this app in a couple of Android mobile devices and sems to work fine.

 5. Is there an Estimote iBeacons PhoneGap Plugin for iOS?